 As always at yeahgic.com: no advertisements.

-Symbolic Method, to the Coin Matrix effect and the Classic Coins Across effect.
+This app applies Coin Symbolic Notation and serves to document Coin Matrix and Classic Coins Across effects.

 Sharing Symbolic Method's basic framework to organize documents as a sequence of positions checks and actions, it introduces entirely new concepts in coin magic documentation, such as Spaces and Layers, or local and global Grammar, to address the specifics of coin magic.
 Symbolic Matrix opens up new directions.